 - If you have cold or flu symptoms call your doctor or Healthline and make sure you get tested.

 - Wash your hands.
 Wash your hands.
 Wash your hands.

 - Sneeze and cough into your elbow, and regularly disinfect shared surfaces.

 - If you are told by health authorities to self-isolate you must do so immediately.

 - If you’re concerned about your wellbeing, or have underlying health conditions, work with your GP to understand how best to stay healthy.

 - Keep track of where you’ve been and who you’ve seen to help contact tracing if needed.
-Use the NZ COVID Tracer app as a handy way of doing this.
+Use the NZ COVID Tracer app.

 - Businesses should help people keep track of their movements by displaying the Ministry of Health QR Code for contact tracing.